Spread the love

 When is the Best Time to Visit Flores for Birding?

-Overall, Flores experiences both wet and dry seasons; therefore, you would not want to plan your birdwatching trip there from October to February when the chances of rain are much higher.
-Plus, yearend is the high season for the island, and there will be a lot of visitors.
+Overall, Flores experiences both wet and dry seasons; therefore, it is advisable not to plan your birdwatching trip there from October to February, when the chances of rain are significantly higher.
+Plus, the year-end is the high season for the island, and there will be a lot of visitors.

 Birding Locations Flores